Why Great Barrier Reef Drive needs to be on your Roadtrip Bucketlist

 Already on so many bucket lists (mine included) the Great Barrier Reef is nothing short of heaven.

 I had a morning with Ocean Safari making friends with all of the fish, a couple of turtles, eels, Nemo, clams, a string ray and even saying hello to a dugong!
+Whether you snorkel or scuba you will have the time of your life.

 I have never felt as comfortable under water as I have on the reef and yet the complete opposite when hopping into the boat!